Vanishing Theorems on Toric Varieties in Positive Characteristic: Introduction

-All of the results are fresh and should be of the strongest form for toric varieties in positive characteristic.
+All of the results are fresh for toric varieties in positive characteristic.
 Toric varieties are elementary, however, we can construct some interesting classes of algebraic varieties in positive characteristic from toric varieties.
 It turns out that the celebrated Kawamata-Viehweg vanishing theorem \cite{ka,vi} plays an essential role in birational geometry of complex algebraic varieties.
 Hence Theorem \ref{1.3} is also expected to be helpful in the study of algebraic varieties in positive characteristic.

 Furthermore, we prove more general results as Theorems \ref{3.1}, \ref{3.2}, and \ref{3.4} for a normal projective variety whose relative Frobenius morphism has a global lifting and which is strongly liftable over $W_2(k)$.
 We also give an example as Corollary \ref{3.7} to show that the main theorems could hold for more general varieties.